R3Conclave/conclave-core-sdk/docs/docs/security.md

 ## Side channel attacks

-Side channel attacks are a way to break encryption without actually defeating the underlying algorithms, by making very precise timing observations from the outside of a machine or program doing a secure computation.
+Side channel attacks are a way to break encryption without actually defeating the underlying algorithms, by making very precise observations from the outside of a machine or program doing a secure computation.
+Those observations may be of timings or power draw fluctuations.

 Because enclaves run in an environment controlled by an untrusted host, we must assume the operator of the host hardware is doing these kinds of observations in an attempt to break the security of the enclave.